dwhieb/ling-ref/README.md

 # Running Tests

 Run `npm test` from the command line.
-This will run tests on the JavaScript portion of the library in Node, as well as regenerate the test page in the `/docs` folder.
+This will run tests on the JavaScript portion of the library in Node.

-You may also view the result manually by building the documentation (`npm run docs`) and then opening `/docs/index.html` in your browser.
+Open the file `test/index.html` to run the manual tests on the generated HTML.

 <!-- LINKS -->